About the 2014 NZES

 The general election was held on 20 September, 2014.
 Its outcome was the re-election of a National Party-led government for a third term.

-The 2014 NZES is funded by the Victoria University of Wellington, the New Zealand Electoral Commission, and the University of Auckland.
-The current focus of the research is as follows.
+The 2014 NZES was funded by the Victoria University of Wellington, the New Zealand Electoral Commission, and the University of Auckland.
+Questionnaires were in the field 2-3 days after the election.

 The questionnaire contains instruments to the extent to which individuals' aspirations for economic advancement and their perceptions of job security or insecurity affect voting choices and turnout.
 Those who identify a 'politics of aspiration' suggest that anticipations of economic advancement by individuals' own efforts could shape their political behaviour.
 This may be one reason why the association of income with political choice is often weak: people relate to their anticipations of future rather than present income.
 Yet aspirational effects may be offset by factors such as low job security.
 Drawing on a new measure of wealth and assets we will test these conjectures.